 Pause and review.
 Take a critical look at each scenario for completeness and reasonableness.
 Highlight months where cash balances turn negative.
 Look at the percentage of the total line availability you would have to draw in each month.

 Create a balance sheet liquidity analysis.
-This is where equipment financing comes in.
 The template for this analysis has 4 columns:

 Column 1 is your latest balance sheet showing all major asset categories.

 Column 2 is how much liquidity is provided by each asset category based on current financing arrangements.
 Calculate the maximum amount of borrowing possible against AR, inventory, machinery and equipment, real estate and IP.
 Read our overview of asset-based lines of credit to learn more about how to use an asset-based line of credit to generate liquidity.

 Column 3 is potential liquidity from each asset type.
 Answer the following questions:

 - Could you leverage other collateral on your balance sheet?